Liana24601/Maroon-RPG/README.md

 # Also!!

 If you play the game and find it to your liking, be sure to star this repo!!
 Any and all support is appreciated, and feedback is always welcome.
 Have a great day!
 (And sorry about the lack of commits.
-I caught so caught in storyplanning and coding, mb gang)
+I got so caught in storyplanning and coding, mb gang)

 <div align="center">
   <a href="https://shipwrecked.hackclub.com/?t=ghrm" target="_blank">